Sourdough Pumpkin Cream Cheese Muffins

 The cream cheese mixture is super easy to make!
 I often use a stand mixer here, but you could easily use a hand mixer or mix by hand since it’s such a small amount.

-In a medium-sized bowl, whisk together 113 grams of softened cream cheese (4 oz) and 2 TBS of granulated sugar until the cream cheese is light and fluffy.
+In a medium-sized bowl, whisk together the softened cream cheese and sugar until the cream cheese is light and fluffy.

-The mixture shouldn’t be quite as light as whipped cream cheese, so don’t take it that far.
+The mixture shouldn’t be quite as light as whipped cream cheese, so don’t overmix it.
 You’re just looking to incorporate the sugar and add some air to the cream cheese.

 Note: The cream cheese needs to be softened at room temperature.
 Cold cream cheese will not whip well and will increase the likelihood of the mixture sinking into the middle of the muffins during baking.